Skip to content

 Do California VA Loans Require a Home Inspection for Purchases?

-First-time home buyers who are considering the VA loan program tend to have a lot of questions about how the program works, the minimum requirements, etc. Today, we’ll address one of those common questions:
+First-time home buyers who are considering the VA loan program tend to have a lot of questions about how the program works including the minimum requirements.
+Today, we’ll address one of those common questions:

 In California, do VA loans require a full home inspection, or just an appraisal?

 A standard home inspection is usually not required for VA loans in California.
 The official guidelines do require a property appraisal, which is used to determine the home’s market value.
-And the appraisal does have some inspection procedures built into it.
+And the appraisal does have a basic property evaluation built into it.
 But it’s not the same as a full home inspection, which is optional.

 Home Inspection Not Required for California VA Loans

-The VA loan program works differently from a “regular” mortgage program.
+The VA home loan program works a little differently when compared to a conventional or regular mortgage loan.
 Through this program, eligible home buyers can buy a house in California with no money down.
 That’s because the federal government partially guarantees the loan against default.

 But the Department of Veterans Affairs (VA) does not actually lend money to borrowers.
 The funding comes from a mortgage lender in the private sector, as with other types of home loans.
 The VA just provides the guarantee.
 They also establish most of the rules associated with this program.